B-hue-hoop/Tron-auto-withdraw-bot-for-trust-wallet/README.md

-# Tron-auto-withdraw-bot-for-trust-wallet
+#TRX Auto Withdrawal Bot for Multisignature Trust Wallet

-This is a GitHub repository for an automated withdrawal bot for Trust Wallet.
-The bot allows users to automatically withdraw TRX tokens from their Trust Wallet to a specified destination address.
-The bot is designed to run continuously and perform the withdrawal process automatically, reducing the manual effort required by the user.
+This is a simple bot that automatically withdraws TRX tokens from a multisignature trust wallet and sends it to a specified address.

+##Features

+*Automatic withdrawal of TRX tokens from a multisignature trust wallet *Send tokens to a specified address
+*Fast

+##Installation

+The bot is written in js.If you wanna buy the bot and instructions.Contact